open-edge-insights/eii-tools/Benchmarking/video-benchmarking-tool/README.md

 Steps for running a benchmarking test case:

+1. Please ensure the VideoProfiler requirements are installed by following the README at [README](../../VideoProfiler/README.md)

-1. Start RTSP server on a sepereate system on the network:
+2. Start RTSP server on a sepereate system on the network:

     ```sh
     $ ./stream_rtsp.sh <number-of-streams> <starting-port-number> <bitrate> <width> <height> <framerate>